 Research and studies show positive effects of visual programming environments on students’ learning.
-It was found that a slight improvement in the students’ self-confidence in their problem-solving ability has enhanced while working with Scratch.
+It was found that a slight improvement in the students’ self-confidence in their problem-solving ability has been enhanced while working with Scratch.

 (Also Read: Benefits of Coding For Kids And Teens – Top 9!)

-This block-based coding language offers a visual learning experience for the children as it enables them to drag-and-drop blocks of code to create different characters and games.
+This block-based coding language offers a visual learning experience for the children as it enables them to drag and drop blocks of code to create different characters and games.
 Scratch is a great coding platform for beginners

 Python: Teach Python to kids next since it is very complex.
 Once they have a strong foundation in language, it will be easier to learn and write Python better

-In the near future, more than 1.4 million jobs will be based on programming.
+Shortly, more than 1.4 million jobs will be based on programming.
 But with only 4,00,000 graduates in computer science, it will leave around 1 million seats vacant due to scarcity of programmers.